goosedev72-projects/MH-FreeInstaller/README.md

 Maybe I will make it.
 WINDOWS ONLY

 ## Contact
-Telegram: @GooseDev72
-Or open the issue
+Telegram: @GooseDev72, or open the issue

 Absolllute, waiting for your warning, I will delete it, I promise